 Double Click to Edit Content

-In this article you will learn about an update to the editing user experience in Breezi: double click to edit.
+In this article you will learn about an update to the editing user experience: double click to edit.
 Basically, you are now able to edit text, images (and others) by double clicking.
 Whereas a single click will have the effect that a normal click has (like a visitor).

 This also means that you no longer have to long-click (click and hold) to interact with your apps.
 This is replaced by single-clicking.